Creating a single portal to meet Ash Parish Council’s local mapping needs.

 - Parish Online and geographic information has given Ash Parish Council independence in managing its local assets.

-- Ash Parish Council can now print detailed maps for councillors and contractors, providing information on demand when it is needed.
+- Ash Parish Council can now print detailed maps for councillors and contractors, providing information on demand when it's needed.

 - Amongst many other benefits, geographic information has assisted in providing a safe town for the community; for example, well-maintained street lighting helps reduce crime and improves public safety.

 - By having direct access to Land Registry information, Ash Parish Council saves around £100 per year in fees.
-More noteworthy, the ‘man hours’ redeemed equates to considerable savings of time and money.
+More noteworthy, the working hours redeemed equate to considerable savings of time and money.